umgbhalla/dotfiles/README.md

 # dotfiles
+Dotfiles used by yours truly

+![screenshot of my desktop][.config/installation/scr.png]

 These are the dotfiles I use regularly in my work and school laptop.
 Do not copy these dotfiles blindly unless you know exactly what you are doing to your system.
 A lot of the features or packages I use in my system are experimental or built with a specific hardware in mind.
 I take no responsibility for any damages or system failures you may encounter - that being said, if you come across a reproducible issue or would like to ask me questions, feel free to open an issue or contact me privately and I would be more than happy to help.

 ## Table of Contents